jwtowner/d3wasm/README.md

 http://www.continuation-labs.com/projects/d3wasm/

+This particular fork of d3wasm has been modified to allow building with Microsoft Visual Studio 2019 on Windows 10 + WSL2 + Ubuntu 20.04 using the Clang Windows Subsystem for Linux Platform Toolset.
 See BUILD.md for build instructions.

 Enjoy!